Each of the children's 5 fathers has been contacted, police say

-Australia had already been shaken this week by a dramatic siege at a cafe in the heart of Sydney, in which two of the hostages were killed along with the gunman who held them captive.
+Australia was already reeling from a siege at a Sydney cafe this week, in which two of the hostages were killed along with the gunman who held them captive.

 ’They never annoyed us’

-A neighbor of the house where the bodies were found said the family who lived there had always been very quiet.
-She told CNN affiliate Seven Network that she'd heard no noise from the house Friday as she sat in her front room -- until the sudden burst of police sirens.
+A neighbor of the house where the bodies were found said the family was always quiet.
+She told CNN affiliate Seven Network that she’d heard no noise from the house Friday as she sat in her front room – until the sudden burst of police sirens.

 “They never annoyed us,” she told The Cairns Post.
 “They were really good.”

 CNN’s Christine Theodorou, Ralph Ellis, Jethro Mullen and Chieu Luu contributed to this report.